sonata-nfv/son-catalogue/README.md

 ### Data model

 Last version of the API supports the Network Service Descriptors (NSD) and Virtual Network Functions Descriptors (VNFD) following the data model specified in the 'son-schema' repository in YAML format.
-Next work is to feature support of Package Descriptors for each catalogue type.
+Next work is to feature support of Package/Project Descriptors.

 ### Useful tools